-In the aeons after the Big Bang, as the universe as the universe was flying apart, stars formed and clumped together into galaxies due to their combined gravitational force.
-In the outer arms of the Milky Way galaxy were massive clouds of gas and dust (which we can still see today; Figure 1.1).
-Much of this matter is hydrogen that formed during the early universe, while some of it is heavier elements formed in the cores of earlier giant stars which have long since exploded and been scattered.
+In the aeons after the Big Bang, as the Universe was flying apart, stars formed and clumped together into galaxies due to their combined gravitational force.
+In the outer arms of the Milky Way galaxy there were massive clouds of gas and dust (which we can still see today; Figure 1.1).
+Much of this matter is hydrogen that formed during the early Universe, while some of it is heavier elements formed in the cores of earlier giant stars.
+These giant stars had long since exploded and the elements had been scattered.
 These include carbon, oxygen, silicon and iron.
-It was in a dust cloud such as this that our solar system began to form.
+It was in a dust cloud such as this that our Solar System began to form around 5 billion years ago.